Create your own unique farmhouse decor with these DIY stamped books using cheap paperback books, chalk paint and rubber stamps.

 The number of coats depends on whether your page is blank or you’re covering words.
 I did three coats if there was no lettering on the page.

 Step 4.
-Chalk paint the spine of each book.
+Chalk paint the book spine.

-Even though the spine is white I still added chalk paint to give the stamps something to cling to.
+Even though the spine is white I still added white chalk paint to give the stamps something to cling to.

 Step 5.
 Distress spine if desired.